Barfly (film)

-Barfly is a 1987 American comedy-drama film directed by Barbet Schroeder and starring Mickey Rourke and Faye Dunaway.
+Barfly is a 1987 American black comedy film directed by Barbet Schroeder and starring Mickey Rourke and Faye Dunaway.
 The film is a semi-autobiography of poet/author Charles Bukowski during the time he spent drinking heavily in Los Angeles, and it presents Bukowski's alter ego Henry Chinaski.
 The screenplay, written by Bukowski, was commissioned by the Iranian-born Swiss film director Barbet Schroeder, and it was published (with illustrations by the author) in 1984, when film production was still pending.

 The Kino Flo light, now a ubiquitous tool in the film industry, was specially created by Robby Müller's electrical crew for the bathroom scene with Henry and Wanda, which would have been difficult to light using the conventional lampheads available at the time.

 The film was "presented by" Francis Ford Coppola and features a cameo by Bukowski.
-It was entered into the 1987 Cannes Film Festival, where it competed for the Palme D'or.
+It was entered into the 1987 Cannes Film Festival, where it competed for the Palme d'Or.